oklas/react-breadcrumbs-dynamic/README.md

-This is completely router-independent react breadcrumbs solution which means you can use it with any version of React Router (2 or 3 or 4) or any other routing library for React or without routing at all.
-What you need is just to specify components for breadcrumbs items and its props.
-However props and components need to be specified separately.
-Props need to specify in intermediator component `BreadcrumbsItem` anywhere in your hierarchy of components and routes.
+This is completely router-independent react breadcrumbs solution which means that you can use it with any version of React Router (2 or 3 or 4) or any other routing library for React or without routing at all.
+All what you need is just to specify components for breadcrumbs items and its props.
+However props and components should be specified separately.
+Props should be specified in intermediator component `BreadcrumbsItem` anywhere in your hierarchy of components and routes.
 Breadcrumbs will be built and (currently) sorted by the length of the URL.
 An application may contain several breadcrumbs with different